 Don’t just be frugal in paying others, be frugal while also paying yourself a salary.
-As a business owner, you already know how difficult it is to earn that money.
+As a business person, you already know how difficult it is to earn that money.
 Being frugal about it only shows how much you value.
 Eventually, frugality pays in business and life because a penny saved is a penny earned.

 Manage Debt Properly

 Debt is a fact of life, not just for us individuals but for businesses as well.
-Debt can be in any form: credit cards, small business loans, startup funding, commercial mortgage payments, or loans for capital equipment or property or equipment lease.
+Debt can be in any form: business credit cards, small business loans, startup funding, commercial mortgage payments, or bank loans for capital equipment or property or equipment lease.
 There are hardly any entirely debt-free businesses.
 So, a debt-free business in today’s world is a myth.

 Study Your Cash Flow Well